dnadales/presentations/why-fp-matters-me-remix/why-fp-matters-me-remix.md

   remain anecdotal).
 - I cannot convince you in 30 minutes, I only want to spark your curiosity.

-## Disclaimer

-I'll try to not use cheap tricks to influence you...

-## Disclaimer

-... but management does not want you to hear this.

 # What is FP

 ## A definition